(POSTWAR WELFARE STATE to THATCHER and REAGAN – continued)

 POSTWAR WELFARE STATE to THATCHER and REAGAN (6 of 7)

 Ronald Reagan had been impressed by President Franklin Roosevelt's confidence that, in Reagan's words, "we could lick any problem."
-But during the war, while still a democrat, he was unimpressed by government bureaucracy.
-As an officer in the army directing studio projects in California, he found government bureaucracy comically inept.
-After the war he remained a New Deal Democrat and interested in social justice for all.
-He was a little disturbed by the unfairness in taxing actors.
-He was in the 94 percent tax bracket, "which meant that the government took most of what I earned," he mentions in his memoirs, An American Life (p.
-117).
-Work for actors, he pointed out, was off and on.
+But during the war, as an army officer directing studio projects in California, he found government bureaucracy comically inept.
+After the war, however, he remained a New Deal Democrat and interested in social justice for all.
+At the same time, he was a little disturbed by the unfairness in taxing actors.
+He was in the 94 percent tax bracket.
+He was to describe it as the government taking "most of what I earned." note42 Work for actors, he complained, was off and on.

-Reagan led the Screen Actor's Guild in its first strike.
-(Reagan was to be the first President of the United States who was a lifetime member of the AFL-CIO.)
-Reagan drifted from the left at least a little as a result of his experiences with the antics of Communists in Hollywood who were trying to exercise what they saw as their deserved leadership in the labor movement.
+Reagan was a lifetime member of the AFL-CIO.
+He led the Screen Actor's Guild in its first strike.
+An, described in his memoirs, An American Life, he was annoyed with the antics of Communists in Hollywood who were trying to exercise what they saw as their deserved leadership in the labor movement.

-Reagan's acquired a dislike for leftist economics in Britain in the winter of 1948-49, while making the movie The Hasty Heart.
+Reagan visited Britain in the winter of 1948-49 while making the movie The Hasty Heart.
 Britain was still suffering from the effects of World War II and the Labour governments austerity policies.
 The winter was exceptionally cold and the air was bad.
 Reagan was miserable.
-Just about everything in Britain bothered him, and of the Labour governments Welfare State he was to write in the 1970s that his trip to Britain in the late 1940s had marked a defining state in his political journey.
-(See Austerity Britain, by David Kynaston, p.
-315.)
+Just about everything in Britain bothered him.
+In the 1970s he was to describe what he found of Britain's Labour government and its welfare state as having been a defining state in his political journey. note43

 By the 1960s, Reagan was supporting the conservative positions of Barry Goldwater, including working for Goldwater's run for the presidency.
 In 1966 he began his eight years as governor of California.
-And in January 1981 he became the 40th President of the United States – the year that Britain's Margaret Thatcher was struggling with high inflation and unemployment.
+In January 1981 he became the 40th President of the United States.

 In his inaugural address, Reagan said,